OKarason/venzl/README.md

 Tilraun til að varpa liðgerðargreiningu trjábanka yfir í venslagreiningu.

-Converting a phrase structure (constituency) structure annotation of a treebank to a dependency annotation.
+Converting a phrase structure (constituency) annotation of a treebank to a dependency annotation.